Keto Asian meatballs with Thai basil sauce

 - salt and pepper

 - 1 tbsp 1 tbsp fresh Thai basil, finely chopped

 - Slice the chili pepper and scallions for the pickled onion salad.
-Mix rice vinegar, water and salt in a small bowl.
+Combine the rice vinegar, water and salt in a small bowl.
 Add chili and scallions and set aside for 5-10 minutes.

 - Chop radishes finely and mix with the Thai basil and mayonnaise.
 Add salt and pepper to taste.
 Reserve.